ash/raku-course/numbers/exercises/apple-sharing/solution/index.md

 # The solution of ‘Apple sharing’

-Here is the solution of the problem:
+Here is the solution of the problem.

+## Code

     my $N = 3;
     my $K = 11;